Don Lemon Calls Donald Trump’s Claims About Obama Campaign A ‘Flat-Out Lie’

 — Donald J. Trump (@realDonaldTrump) December 10, 2018

-During his show, Lemon acknowledged that the Obama campaign did in fact commit the violations, and noted that it admitted to them as well as paid the fines, but did not see any similarities whatsoever to Cohen’s felonies, and called the President out on what he dubbed “flat-out lie.”
+During his show, Lemon acknowledged that the Obama campaign did, in fact, commit the violations, and noted that it admitted to them as well as paid the fines, but did not see any similarities whatsoever to Cohen’s felonies, and called the president out on what he dubbed a “flat-out lie.”

 CNN's Don Lemon said he just wants to "scream at the television" when he sees Donald Trump and "his apologists" telling this "flat-out lie." https://t.co/dxULM9r7Hl